Chymyst/chymyst-core/docs/chymyst05.md

 In principle, a sufficiently sophisticated runtime engine could organize a distributed computation completely transparently to the programmer.
 It remains to be seen whether it is feasible and/or useful to implement such a runtime engine.

-3. Reactions are immutable: it is impossible to add more reactions at run time to an existing join definition.
+3. Reactions are immutable: it is impossible to add more reactions at run time to an existing reaction site.
-(This limitation is enforced in `JoinRun` by making join definitions immutable and invisible to the user.)
+(This limitation is enforced in `JoinRun` by making reaction sites immutable and invisible to the user.)

-Once a join definition declares a certain molecule as an input molecule for some reactions, it is impossible to add further reactions that consume this molecule.
+Once a reaction site declares a certain molecule as an input molecule for some reactions, it is impossible to add further reactions that consume this molecule.

-However, `JoinRun` gives users a different mechanism for writing a join definition with reactions computed at run time.
+However, `JoinRun` gives users a different mechanism for writing a reaction site with reactions computed at run time.
-Since reactions are local values (as are molecule injectors), users can first create any number of reactions and store these reactions in an array, before writing a join definition with these reactions.
+Since reactions are local values (as are molecule injectors), users can first create any number of reactions and store these reactions in an array, before writing a reaction site with these reactions.
-Once all desired reactions have been assembled, users can write a join definition that uses all the reactions from the array.
+Once all desired reactions have been assembled, users can write a reaction site that uses all the reactions from the array.

 As an (artificial) example, consider the following pattern of reactions: